doorkeeper-gem/doorkeeper/README.md

 If you are not using devise, you may want to check other ways of authentication [here](https://github.com/applicake/doorkeeper/wiki/Authenticating-using-Clearance-DIY).

-## Authenticating with Assertion
+### Authenticating with Assertion

-You may want to configure Doorkeeper to handle authentication via Assertion.
-This will let you define your own way of authenticating resource owners via 3rd Party credentials (e.g. Facebook)
+You may want to configure Doorkeeper to handle authentication via assertion.
+This will let you define your own way of authenticating resource owners via 3rd Party applications (e.g. Facebook).

 ```ruby
 Doorkeeper.configure do